jyliu-98/MoSketch/README.md

-After getting the scene decomposition (`Yours_decomp.txt`), the stroke(point) assignment (`Yours_semantic.txt`) and the motion plan (`Yours_traj.txt`) of your own multi-object sketch in the folder `./data/processed/Yours`, run `./animate_mosketch.py` to get the final animation of your own sketch.
+After getting the scene decomposition (`Yours_decomp.txt`), the stroke(point) assignment (`Yours_semantic.txt`) and the motion plan (`Yours_traj.txt`) of your own multi-object sketch in the folder `./data/processed/Yours`, run `./animate_mosketch.py` to get the final animation of your own sketch:
 ```
 CUDA_VISIBLE_DEVICES=0 python animate_mosketch.py \
         --sketch 'Yours' \